 Tel 01 56 58 10 54

-Run by a young family of native Texans, this friendly bike tour company (night and day tours by bike) also rents out bikes for all ages, well-equipped with child seats, helmets, trailers and rain gear.
+Run by a young family of native Texans, this friendly bike tour company conducts night and day bike tours of Paris.
+They also rent out bikes for all ages, well-equipped with child seats, helmets, trailers and rain gear.
 Open daily.

 Gepetto & Vélos